MetanoKid/coding-scars/_drafts/tdd-triple-triad.md

   behavior of "A Board"

   it should "start empty" in {
-    new Board().isEmpty should be (true)
+    Board().isEmpty should be (true)
   }
 }
 {% endhighlight %}

-Wow, doesn't it read like an open book?
-That's the magic of ScalaTest's `FlatSpec` and its `Matchers`!
+Doesn't it read like an open book?
+That's the magic of ScalaTest's `FlatSpec` and `Matchers`!
 Let's go through the test explaining what's going on.

 First of all we've got the definition of our `BoardSpec`, which is a testing unit for our `Board`.
 The `behavior of "A Board"` line defines a _title_ for all of the tests; it's just like a name for our testing unit.
-Each `it should "..." in` line will define a test in our unit, so we can test individual features.
+Each `it should "..." in` line will define a test in our unit, so we can check individual features.

 If we were to run this code, it wouldn't compile.
 What's a `Board`?
 If we remember the TDD checklist we mentioned before, we now have to make the test compile with the minimal needed code.

 {% highlight scala %}
-class Board {
+case class Board() {
   def isEmpty: Boolean = ???
 }
 {% endhighlight %}

 Now it compiles.
 And what's `???`, you ask?
 It's a method accessible from all compilation units in Scala that just throws a `NotImplementedError` exception when invoked.
 It's very useful to stub methods like this!

-### TDD checklist: ensure new test fails
+#### TDD checklist: ensure new test fails

 Let's test it, then!